-The manual method may also not effectively work if you have a large collection of font or frequently switch between projects requiring different fonts.
+The manual method may also not effectively work if you have a large collection of fonts or frequently switch between projects requiring different fonts.
 It is where the font manager comes to help.

 The tagging feature is one of the most useful features of the font manager app.
 You cannot create a tag with folders and need to put the font into multiple folders to see where the font fits.

 With tagging, you can categorize the fonts into several categories or tags, and they will be automatically sent to the category folders.
 Instead of copy-and-paste the font into folders, you will only need to think of effective tags, which can be based on their style, thickness, purpose, and license.

 In this whole font organizing matter, Mac users can be considered lucky.
 They have access to use Font Book, which can help make fonts more structured.

 First, it is a helpful tool for installing fonts.
 You can preview the fonts made by designers or users of Font Book.
 Once you download the font, it will be stored in the app, and the app will let you make a Smart Collection that automatically categorize the fonts.
 Or, you can also add your category to the collection.

 The Collection and Smart Collection on Font Bookwork as folders n your computer.
 You can make a custom collection using the small plus icon at the bottom left of the app.
 More accessible than ever, adding a font to your collection can be done by just dragging the icon to the collection list.